coobas/yoyo-migrations/README.rst

 Database support
 ----------------

-PostgreSQL, MySQL, ODBC and SQLite databases are supported.
+PostgreSQL, MySQL and SQLite databases are supported.
+An ODBC backend is also available, but is unsupported (patches welcome!)

 Usage